Where I Actually Eat in Roma Norte: 29 Restaurants and Coffee Shops Worth Your Pesos

 Yes, many modern restaurants offer gluten-free options.
 Ask for “sin gluten.”
 Blend Station and Plantasia are particularly good for dietary restrictions.

-The best restaurants in Roma Norte and Condesa: final thoughts
+The best restaurants in Roma Norte: final thoughts

-As you can see, there is a lot of choice when it comes to eating in Mexico City, especially in the artsy Roma and Condesa neighborhoods.
+As you can see, there is a lot of choice when it comes to eating in Mexico City, especially in the artsy Roma neighborhoods.

 I hope my post helped you to choose your favorite dinner place or coffe shop.
 But make sure it doesn’t limit you as there is so much to explore and new restaurants keep opening.
 So it’s a good idea to try a different place if you walk by and are inspired.
 Enjoy!